 Pull or tensile strength test.

-Crimped connectors are devised to failure at a given tensile force.
-However, this rated strength can only be reached when crimping is properly performed.
-Smaller or larger indention depths (under crimping or over crimping) impair the mechanical strength as illustrated in the figure.
-Therefore, under crimping causes failure by pull out; whereas over crimping damages the crimped junction and the fail is produced by breaking in the crimp.
-In addition, short pull-out force is also indication of poor gas tightness which in turn is related to catastrophic failsdue to oxidation and other corrosion phenomena.
-Hence, pull or tensile strength test is mandatory in most of the specifications.
+Crimped connectors are devised to fail at a given tensile force.
+However, this rated strength can only be achieved when adequately performed crimping.
+The figure illustrates that smaller or larger indention depths (under-crimping or over-crimping) impair mechanical strength.
+Therefore, under-crimping causes failure by pulling out, whereas over-crimping damages the crimped junction, and the failure is produced by breaking in the crimp.
+In addition, short pull-out force indicates poor gas tightness, which in turn is related to catastrophic fails due to oxidation and other corrosion phenomena.
+Hence, a pull or tensile strength test is mandatory in most of the specifications.

-Tensile strength test is intended to measure the tensile force required to detach (pull out) the crimped ferrule when applying an axial stress.
-In this test an increasing axial load is applied on the crimpled joint until to reach the failure threshold.
-Pull rate (i.e. the rate at which the wire and the terminal are pulled apart) is a relevant factor affecting the ultimate pulling force that is indicated in some specifications.
+The tensile strength test measures the tensile force required to detach (pull out) the crimped ferrule when applying axial stress.
+In this test, an increasing axial load is applied to the crimpled joint until to reach the failure threshold.
+Pull rate (i.e., the rate at which the wire and the terminal are pulled apart) is a relevant factor affecting the ultimate pulling force indicated in some specifications.
 Special attention must be paid to this point to obtain a reliable test result.

 Metallographic cross-section inspection.